rajansawhney/homework-week11/README.md

 **NOTE**:
 - Github is not a place to test your code.
 Test it on your machines first.
 Do not exceed 10 commits.
 If you exceed 10 commits, your grade will be penalized.
-- Do not edit Makefile, test.sh, and files in test folder
+- Do not edit Makefile, test.sh, and files in test folder.

 ### Steps to submit changes:
 1. Click on desired .c to open file